 Bank accounts.
 Accounts are the foundation of most banking services.
 They allow your customers to deposit and withdraw funds, as well as make and receive payments.
 One of the main advantages of bank accounts over similar solutions (e.g., digital wallets) is that they may be insured up to $250,000 by the Federal Deposit Insurance Corporation.
 Some bank accounts also generate interest. (learn more)

 Debit, credit, and charge cards.
-Cards allow your customers to make payments at the point of sale, either online or in person.
+Cards (including virtual cards) allow your customers to make payments at the point of sale, either online or in person.
 They can be a great way to drive acquisition, engagement, and retention.
 They also generate interchange revenue, a potentially powerful new revenue stream for your business. (learn more)

 Payments.
 Broadly speaking, payments involve moving funds into and out of bank accounts.
-Payment methods that can be enabled by banking-as-a-service include ACH, cards, wires, and internal transfers between accounts at the same bank. (learn more)
+Payment methods that can be enabled by banking as a service include ACH, cards, wires, and internal transfers between accounts at the same bank. (learn more)

 Lending and financing.
 When you make lending and financing products available to your customers, you’re giving them access to funds they don’t already have in their bank accounts.
 Common forms of lending and financing include credit and charge cards, term loans, revolving lines of credit, cash advances, and invoice factoring.
 Learn more in our embedded lending + financing guide.

-How does banking-as-a-service (BaaS) work?
+How does banking as a service (BaaS) work?

 In this section, we’ll review how tech companies partner with banks to make the banks’ financial products available to their customers.